Contract (2008 film)

 Contract is a 2008 Indian Hindi-language action drama film written by Prashant Pandey and directed by Ram Gopal Varma.
-The film is set up in the backdrop of terrorism, and the infiltration by R.A.W. and Intelligence Bureau.
+The film is set against the backdrop of terrorism and the infiltration by R.A.W. and the Intelligence Bureau.

 Starring Adhvik Mahajan, Upendra Limaye, Prasad Purandare, and Zakir Hussain in pivotal roles, the film received mixed reviews.
-The film was screened retrospective at the 2010 Fribourg International Film Festival.
+The film was screened retrospectively at the 2010 Fribourg International Film Festival.

 Plot

-The story revolves around an ex-Special Protection Group Commando, Amaan Malik, whose wife and daughter, are killed in a terrorist attack.
-Indian Agents, working with the RAW of India, approach Amaan for collaboration, to hunt the mastermind behind the serial terrorist attacks in Mumbai, Sultan.
-Sultan, is executing another mission of serial blasts, including a government hospital in Mumbai.
-Supported by the Intelligence Bureau (India), how RAW and Amaan are able to infiltrate the underworld gangs, to reach Sultan, forms the rest of the plot.
+The story revolves around an ex-Special Protection Group Commando, Amaan Malik, whose wife and daughter are killed in a terrorist attack.
+Indian agents, working with the RAW of India, approach Amaan for collaboration to hunt the mastermind behind the serial terrorist attacks in Mumbai, Sultan.
+Sultan is executing another mission of serial blasts, including a government hospital in Mumbai.
+Supported by the Intelligence Bureau (India), how RAW and Amaan are able to infiltrate the underworld gangs to reach Sultan forms the rest of the plot.